mbernr/qcl-solver/README.md

 ## Usage

 For all of the commands given here, it is assumed that the current working directory is *src*.
 To describe an interpretation, the predicates *in* and *out* are used.
-The satisfaction degree of the input formula under a given interpretation is described by the *deg* predicate.
+The satisfaction degree of the input formula under a given interpretation is described by the predicate *deg*.

 ### Examining a single formula